United Ireland: Criteria

-In May 2022, Tánaiste Leo Varadkar said the criteria for a referendum had not yet been met and also called for clarity on the mechanism for a border poll.
-Michelle O'Neill also called for clarity on the criteria for a referendum.
+The conditions under which a referendum should be called have been the subject of debate for some years.
+Responsibility for this judgement rests with the UK government's Secretary of State for Northern Ireland.
+The Northern Ireland Act 1998 specifies that one should be held if "at any time it appears likely to him that a majority of those voting would express a wish that Northern Ireland should cease to be part of the United Kingdom and form part of a united Ireland".
+The terminology is vague, not setting out strict criteria or means of measuring public opinion.
+There is also a minimum period of seven years between any referendums.

 In September 2022, Northern Ireland shadow secretary Peter Kyle (of the Labour Party) said that he would set out border poll criteria.
+He however never held the office.
+When asked about the criteria, Northern Ireland secretary Chris Heaton-Harris said that those interested "need to read the Belfast/Good Friday Agreement, it’ll give you a good clue".
+Northern Ireland Parliamentary Under-Secretary of State for Northern Ireland Fleur Anderson said in April 2025 that the criteria for a border poll "would be based on opinion polls".
+However, the Northern Ireland Office subsequently backtracked from this claim, saying "responsibility for a referendum rests solely with the Secretary of State".
+Many politicians have called for clarity on the criteria since 2022, including Leo Varadkar, Michelle O'Neill, John Major and Micheál Martin.

-In the May 2023 Northern Ireland local elections, the three largest unionist parties received over 38 per cent of the vote and the parties in favour of a united Ireland received 41 per cent of the vote.
+The topic was often discussed in the aftermath of the 2023 Northern Ireland local elections, where the three largest unionist parties received over 38 per cent of the vote and the parties in favour of a united Ireland received 41 per cent of the vote.
 Jeffrey Donaldson suggested that the criteria for a border poll had not been met because unionists had more seats.
-This however is only true when excluding pro-Irish unity independents and People Before Profit.
-When asked about the criteria, Northern Ireland secretary Chris Heaton-Harris said that those interested “need to read the Belfast/Good Friday Agreement, it’ll give you a good clue”.
+This however was only true when excluding pro-Irish unity independents and People Before Profit.
 In October 2023, Heaton-Harris added that there was no basis to suggest a majority in Northern Ireland currently supported a United Ireland and that the UK government supported all aspects of the Good Friday Agreement, including the use of a simple majority of >50% in the event of a referendum.

-In June 2023, UUP leader Doug Beattie also suggested that the criteria has not been met for a border poll.
+UUP leader Doug Beattie also suggested in June 2023 that the criteria has not been met for a border poll.
 He added that restoration of the executive would halt a swing in support of Sinn Féin and a United Ireland.
 Ian Paisley Jr. suggested that support to unify Ireland is not adequate and that should a vote come about, a supermajority and a turnout quota should be required for a border poll.
-John Major has also called upon the UK government to "spell out" the criteria for a border poll.

-In April 2025, Northern Ireland Parliamentary Under-Secretary of State for Northern Ireland Fleur Anderson said that the criteria for a border poll "would be based on opinion polls".
-However, the Northern Ireland Office subsequently backtracked from this claim, saying "responsibility for a referendum rests solely with the Secretary of State".